Touccc/DogSpaAppointment/README.md

 Description:
-This program creates a menu that allows for a "customer" to register for an appointment for a dog spa, pick the services they want, and print out the reciept in a separate text file.
+This is a java program creates a menu that allows for a 'customer' to register for an appointment for a dog spa, pick the services they want, and print out the reciept in a separate text file.

 How to use:
--download the file and unzip on desktop
--move dogspa onto the desktop
+-download the file call DogSpaProgram and unzip on desktop -move dogspa onto the desktop
 -open cmd
 -type "cd desktop" and press enter to change the directory to desktop